 Do You Have to Report a Car Accident in Pennsylvania?

 Pennsylvania requires drivers to report any car accident they're involved in.
 Those involved with a crash must always call the police if injury or death happened to anyone involved.
 The law requires a police investigation when vehicles are damaged to the extent that they are unable to operate.

 If you’ve been involved in an accident and no police responded to it, you’re required to file an accident report with the Pennsylvania Department of Transportation (PennDOT) within five days of your accident.
 Failing to do this might result in the suspension of your driver’s license.
 Importantly all parties should file an accident report, whether they’re at fault for the incident or not.
 Some insurance companies might deny a person compensation after an accident if they fail to file an accident report.

 To file an accident report with PennDOT, start by obtaining a copy of form AA-600.
-This form will ask you details about the accident, will ask you describe what happened, and will include a box for you to draw a diagram of the event.
+This form will ask you details about the accident, will ask you to describe what happened, and will include a box for you to draw a diagram of the event.
 Once you’ve completed the form, mail it to the Bureau of Highway Safety and Traffic Engineering’s address that is listed on the form.

 Pennsylvania’s No-Fault Laws & Police Reports

 Pennsylvania is a no-fault insurance state.
 This means that claimants receive compensation from their insurer instead of from the insurance of the other party.
 However, a person can opt-out of no-fault insurance by purchasing full tort coverage instead of limited tort coverage.
 Holders of either kind of policy should obtain the police report for their accident.
 Those with limited tort insurance need a police report to provide crucial details about their accident so they can receive a fair amount of compensation from their policy.
 If a person has full tort coverage, they need a police accident report for their insurance coverage and for pursuing the other party for compensation.